 If you have a low credit score, insurers consider you a high-risk client.
 The policy provider uses this score to determine if you're likely to file an insurance claim.
 If you want to enjoy lower auto insurance, start improving your credit score today.

-A quick look at a list of the age of the most frequently stolen vehicles discounts this myth.
-Older cars account for the largest percentage of all stolen cars in the United States.
+Older cars account for the largest percentage of all stolen vehicles in the United States.
 In 2017 most stolen vehicles in the country were at least a decade old.

 This is a common misconception among car owners, yet older drivers are eligible for multiple discounts.
 If you are a senior, don't stress over the high cost of insurance.
 Instead, start shopping for car insurance discounts through older driver programs.
 For instance, completing an accident prevention course qualifies you for a reduction in car insurance rates (up to 10% for three years).